ScottLaing/record-vital-stats/README.md

 ## Contact

-If you have any questions about this project, feel free to contact me at scottlaing@gmail.com.
+If you have any questions about this project, feel free to contact me at <a href="mailto:scottlaing@gmail.com">scottlaing@gmail.com</a>.